Banking in Playa Del Carmen

 Laws change, so keep up to date!

 Laws in Mexico and other countries are constantly changing.
-For example if you are a US citizen and now you move more then $10,000 to a bank in another country, you are required to file a FBAR form according to the IRS.
+For example, if you are a US citizen and now you move more than $10,000 to a bank in another country, you are required to file a FBAR form according to the IRS.
 In Mexico in 2013 there was a law that taxed a deposits over 15,000 pesos a month.
 This was to prevent cash deposits from drug sales or illegal sources.
-Now that law is gone and you can deposit as much cash as you want to without a tax.
-Keep up-to-date as countries regulations change so you can fulfill your legal opportunities.
+Now that law is gone, and you can deposit as much cash as you want to without a tax.
+Keep up to date as countries regulations change so you can fulfill your legal opportunities.